aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 inspired by the work of Birkhoff (1933).
 The first is the horizontal tangent at the tip of each Gahagan biface.
-The horizontal tangent is calculated by drawing a horizontal line above the tip of the biface using tangent as a common contraint, and the horizontal plane as the independent constraint (below image, left).
+The horizontal tangent is calculated by drawing a horizontal line above the tip of the biface using the tangent as a common contraint, and the horizontal plane as the independent constraint (below image, left).

-To split the 3D spline at the location of the horizontal tangent, a reference point was inserted at the location of the tangent in the 2D sketch (light blue point labeled h-tangent in below image, left), followed by a reference plane using the pick point and normal axis function.
-The reference point (h-tangent) was used as the pick point, and the Right plane as the normal axis (below image, left).
+To split the 3D spline at the location of the horizontal tangent, a reference point was inserted at the location of the tangent in the 2D sketch (light blue point labeled h-tangent in below image, left), followed by a reference plane using the pick point and normal function.
+The reference point (h-tangent) was used as the pick point, and the Right plane as the normal (below image, left).
 The 3D spline was then cut at the location where the reference plane intersects the spline (below image, right).

 ``` r
 knitr::include_graphics('images/lm1.png')